 CHP integrated w greenhouses to grow fresh produce year-round in Northeast.
 Proven technology & experienced mgmt.
 Customers eager to purchase.
-Environmentally & socially sustainable.
+Opportunity Zone Tax Benefits available.
 Very profitable.

 American Ag Energy (AAE) is a controlled environment agriculture company that integrates electric power generation with greenhouses to grow vegetables.
 AAE produces high quality, locally grown, and good tasting vegetables with little environmental impact.
 The company's technology results in significant energy and water savings and generates important economic advantages.
 Ag Energy's staff consists of experienced growers, engineers, and scientists who have successfully managed similar activities in the past.
 AAE's efforts are restricted to the Northeastern United States where 95% of the vegetables consumed are imported.
 The company delivers its products to its customers the day after they are picked ensuring good taste and high nutritional value.
 AAE expects to develop a number of these projects in its market area and anticipates building approximately 400 acres over the next 5 to 7 years.
 These efforts are expected to lead to significant revenues and cash flow.